How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 - ✓ Focus indicators visible on all interactive elements

-- ✓ Touch targets at least 44×44 pixels
+- ✓ Touch targets at least 44×44 pixels on mobile

 - ✓ ARIA landmarks implemented for complex regions